prak112/cs50-webdev/django/README.md

 <hr>

 # Takeaways
-## Terminal command to list directory tree
+## Terminal Command to list Directory Tree

 - To expand all files inside a directory in Windows Terminal, use the `tree` command.
 Here are the steps to follow: